 The popularity of Applied Generals has risen over recent years.
-The entry rate for applicants holding at least one BTEC (either alone or in combination with A levels) was 6.0 per cent in 2016, up from 5.8 per cent in 2015.
+The entry rate for the combined BTEC only and A level and BTEC groups was 6.0 per cent in 2016, up from 5.8 per cent in 2015.

-There are a number of key considerations for HEPs when reviewing Applied General qualifications that meet the full DfE criteria from 2018:
+There are a number of key considerations for HEPs when reviewing Applied General qualifications that do not meet the full DfE criteria from 2018:

 - The dual running of the qualification may result in applicants declaring the incorrect version within their application.
 UCAS will be working to support applicants and advisers in this area.